Nukesor/selfhosted-gaming/README.md

 2. Act as a consistent backup in an age of missing websites and disappearing gaming forums.
 3. Enable others to easily contribute and add their own games.

-# Building the project:
+# Building the project

 The project is build with the static site generator [zola](https://github.com/getzola/zola).

 1. Install zola
 2. Run `zola build`
-4. Serve everything that's in the `public` folder
+3. Serve everything that's in the `public` folder
-3. Done
+4. Done

 For debugging purposes you can run `zola serve`, which starts a local server on `https://localhost:1111`